-I’d still consider myself early in my electric skateboarding journey, so don’t expect me to dive deep.
+I’d still consider myself early in my electric skateboarding journey, so don’t expect technicals.

-I’m working on learning the electrical side, but for now, I’ll just share my experience.
+I’m working on learning about battery/motor specs, but for now, I’ll just share my riding experience.

 Onsra sent this board to us for free.
 We only accepted it under the terms that we can share our honest thoughts and they agreed.
 Always wanna keep it transparent with you guys.